This Weeks Local PJHL Team Schedules and Stats

 Schedule

-Tommorow the Orillia Terriers will be taking on the Midland Flyers in Midland at the North Simcoe SRC.
+This Friday the Terriers will be in Huntsville taking on the Otters at the Canada Summit Centre.
 Puck drops at 7:30pm.

-The following day, they will be at home playing against the Caledon Golden Hawks at the West Orillia Sports Complex.
+The following day Saturday February 4th they will be back at home taking on the Midland Flyers.
 Puck drops at 7:30pm.

 Stats